antoniocepeda/HEET-DEV/docs/PROPOSAL_WITH_NOTES.md

 - Phase 3: Months 4-5 (Enhanced Features & Expert Systems)
 - Phase 4: Months 5-6 (Integration & Platform Optimization)
 - Total Duration: 6 months
-> Our 6-month timeline strategically prioritizes security and HIPAA compliance early in the development process.
-This approach ensures a solid foundation while allowing for thorough testing and refinement of features before launch.

 ### Timeline Considerations
 This timeline represents our best estimate based on current project requirements and understanding.
 Several factors may influence the actual development time: